vivekadithya/sql-problems/src/SQLBolt/sql_lesson_12_order_of_execution_of_a_query.md

 # SQL Lesson 12: Order of execution of a Query

+> Each query begins with finding the data we need in the database, and then filtering that data down.
+> 1. FROM and JOIN
+> 2. WHERE
+> 3. GROUP BY
+> 4. HAVING
+> 5. SELECT
+> 6. DISTINCT
+> 7. ORDER BY
+> 8. LIMIT / OFFSET

 ### Find the number of movies each director has directed
 ```sql
 SELECT